dghoshal-lbl/madats/README.md

 In order to manage data and workflow, users need to create virtual data objects and tasks, and add them to a Virtual Data Space (VDS).
 Data and tasks of the workflow are managed through MaDaTS by simply calling the `manage` function.
-A simple example is provided below.
-The examples/ directory contains some more examples that describe the different features of MaDaTS.
+An example listing the steps to manage a workflow and its data through MaDaTS is given below.

 	import madats